GorujoCY/FMSADP/README.md

 # FMSADP
+FMSADP (Fossify(R) My Android Device Please) is a Python Software utilizing the Android(TM) Debug Bridge (ADB) for replacing system apps to a suite of apps.
+All rights to these respective apps and names belongs to them!
 # In concerns of offline release
 Codeberg limits file size to 100MB even on releases therefore those coming through codeberg you can either:
 1. Install from the [Github Releases](https://github.com/GorujoCY/FMSADP/releases/latest)